ilham25/i3conf-tools/README.md

 Also, dont edit the **VARIABLES** file, because any value in this tool is belong to that file, even line changed can cause many error

+## :cyclone: Dependency

+This tool only required `python3` as it's dependency

 ## :gear: How to use

 Just execute this command